robertlarkins/preferred-development-practices/C#/Frameworks/EntityFrameworkCore/DDDStructure.md

 When linking a ValueObject with multiple properties to an Entity we need to set the ValueObject property to virtual so that Entity Framework can populate it.

-The `private set` on the Entity properties is needed to allows Entity Framework to access the property.
+The `private set` on the Entity properties is put in place to allow methods with specific actions to modify the property.
+Entity Framework does not need the `private set` as it accesses the corresponding shadow property directly for setting the value.

 For example if we had wanted a list of static companies: